sanjib/real-time-bus-tracker/README.md

 ### Drag and Drop or Web Server

-You can drag the index.html file into your browser of choice, Chrome, Firefox, Opera, Safari.
+You can drag the index.html file under the ./src folder into your browser of choice, Chrome, Firefox, Opera, Safari.

 Ideally it's best if you can run via a web server.
 Here are some options: